deathworlders/online/content/book/deathworlders/chapter-24-alien-world.md

 *"You've gotta start somewhere, though?"* She asked.

 "I already did.
-Cleared out all the spoiled food from the freezers, lit some scented candles... place doesn't stink of three-year-old fish any more at least."
+Cleared out all the spoiled food from the freezers, lit some scented candles...place doesn't stink of three-year-old fish any more at least."